-Maximum 4 connections to upstream SIP PBXs.
+Connections to upstream SIP PBXs.
 These lines are generally connections to large PBXs in the network at headquarters which can be reached via a VPN connection.

 The precise number of users and lines available varies between models and software options.